ibm-cloud-docs/hybrid-workloads/hybrid-order-tutorial.md

 {: #ordering}
 {: step}

-For more information, see [Purchasing services deployed on-premises](/docs/billing-usage?topic=billing-usage-service-comit).
+For more information, see [Purchasing infrastructure services deployed on-premises](/docs/billing-usage?topic=billing-usage-service-comit).

-After your order is placed, {{site.data.keyword.IBM_notm}} teams reach out to coordinate floor space planning, networking planning, and other items in preparation for the delivery and setup.
+After your order is placed, {{site.data.keyword.IBM_notm}} teams contact you to coordinate floor space planning, networking planning, and other items in preparation for the delivery and setup.

 ## Creating a {{site.data.keyword.satelliteshort}} location
 {: #satellite}